 For more severe deficiency, vitamin B12 1 mg IM is usually given 1 to 4 times a week for several weeks until hematologic abnormalities are corrected; then it is given once a month.

 Although hematologic abnormalities are usually corrected within 6 weeks (reticulocyte count should improve within 1 week), resolution of neurologic symptoms may take much longer.
 Neurologic symptoms that persist for months or years become irreversible.
-In most elderly people with vitamin B12 deficiency and dementia, cognition does not improve after treatment.
+In most older people with vitamin B12 deficiency and dementia, cognition does not improve after treatment.

 Vitamin B12 treatment must be continued for life unless the pathophysiologic mechanism for the deficiency is corrected.